latentflip/bacon-talk-realtimeconfeu/presentation.md

 !

-# Making life a lot easier by making it a little more complicated to first
+# Making life a lot easier by making it a little more complicated first
 @philip_roberts

 !